132nd-etcher/docs/EDLM/index.md

     * part1.md
     * part2.md

+This architecture allows to define settings and provide pictures at the global level, and overrides them at the document level if desired.

+Same thing goes for the media folder: when a picture is included in the document, it will be looked up first in the media folder of the document, and then in the global media folder.

 #### Automation

 This is one of the biggests in my book.
 The starting point is a raw text file, editable from anyone on with access to the Internet, and, from there, PDF documents are autmomatically created and published.
 Even a full-fledged website if we want to !